lakruzz/lakruzz.com/en/_posts/2015-12-29-wolfware-republished.md

 Part of the WolfWare concept was a retelling of the bloody but edifying tale of _The Bonnie Situation_, one of the side-stories in Tarantino's movie _Pulp Fiction_, and an interpretation of the story that reveals why Mr. Wolf is a role model for al consultants.

-Recently I found the story from way back then at the [WayBackMachine](http://www.waybackmachine.org){: target="waybackmachine"} and I'm republishing it here at these pages because it's still highly relevant - and edifying.
+Recently I found the story from way back then at the [WayBackMachine](http://web.archive.org/){: target="blank"} and I'm republishing it here at these pages because it's still highly relevant - and edifying.

 The original story has several parts: